 I need legal Help

-These legal service providers have limited capacities but may be able to assist you with your eviction case and/or housing needs:
+These legal service providers have limited capacities but may be able to assist you.

-Lakeshore Legal Aid provides a range of free civil legal services for those who are low income and can assist you with eviction and landlord/tenant matters in court.
-Call them at 1-(888)-783-8190.
+Lakeshore Legal Aid provides a range of free civil legal services for those who have a low income and can assist you with eviction and landlord/tenant matters in court.
+Call them at (888)-783-8190.

 2826 Bagley on Wednesdays, 12-6 pm;